 • drug form and dosage

-• the condition the drug is being used to treat
+• the condition you are using the drug to treat

-• whether you qualify for any cost savings programs (see the “Financial and insurance assistance” section below)
+• whether you qualify for any cost savings programs (see the “Financial and insurance assistance” section)

 • the specialty pharmacy you use